 - Light and healthy due to using a lean cut of pork … even with brandy and butter!

-- Variety of nutrients from sweet potatoes, carrots, onions, apples and baby potatoes
+- Variety fruit and filling veggies from sweet potatoes, carrots, onions, apples and baby potatoes.

 There are three different ingredient groupings from the main ones, spice rub to the apple brandy sauce.
 That doesn’t mean the recipe is complicated though!
 It all comes together in no time.